Kingxukai/linux/Documentation/watchdog/convert_drivers_to_kernel_api.rst

   +       watchdog_unregister_device(&s3c2410_wdd);

-Update the Kconfig-entry
+Update the woke Kconfig-entry
 ------------------------

-The entry for the driver now needs to select WATCHDOG_CORE:
+The entry for the woke driver now needs to select WATCHDOG_CORE:

   +       select WATCHDOG_CORE